jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit11/individual_presentation.md

 In my individual presentation, I walked through building a simplified VGG CNN, based on the architecture introduced by Karen Simonyan and Andrew Zisserman from the University of Oxford in 2015.
 This project really helped solidify my understanding of CNNs and gave me practical insight into how architectural choices affect model performance.
 The final model achieved an accuracy of 0.9 and a loss of 0.32, with stable training and validation curves and no major signs of overfitting.

-I used the Adam optimizer, which performed better than SGD during training—though based on what I’ve read and observed, I’m now curious to explore SGD further, especially for image tasks.
-Techniques like Batch Normalization, Dropout, and Data Augmentation made a noticeable difference in generalization, and experimenting with these helped me appreciate how small adjustments can impact performance.
+I used the Adam optimiser, which performed better than SGD during training—though based on what I’ve read and observed, I’m now curious to explore SGD further, especially for image tasks.
+Techniques like Batch Normalisation, Dropout, and Data Augmentation made a noticeable difference in generalisation, and experimenting with these helped me appreciate how small adjustments can impact performance.
 One challenge I encountered was the increased training time when using higher epoch values and data augmentation, which taught me the importance of balancing experimentation with practicality.

 Overall, this project helped me better understand not just how CNNs work, but also how to make informed decisions when designing and tuning a model.
 It’s given me more confidence to experiment and interpret training results critically.